Instagram ads are clearly booming. But the real question is: How much do they cost marketers, and are they worth it?

 On the other hand, the CPC model is best if you’re on a tighter budget and only willing to pay when a user completes an action (i.e., clicking on your ad).

 Regardless of which billing method you choose, keep in mind that the costs listed above are average figures provided for general guidance.
 Instagram advertising costs can fluctuate based on a variety of factors and your actual costs may be higher or lower than those averages.

 On the whole, Instagram ads are more expensive than Facebook.
 However, the position of each Instagram or Facebook ad plays a role in its average cost.

 Research found that both Instagram Feed and Story ads have a higher CPC than Facebook News Feed, Video Feed, and in-stream ads.

-However, Instagram does provide better engagement opportunities for brands.
+However, Instagram does provide better engagement opportunities (such as a high-quality Instagram story) for brands.